What Is a Banquet Chair?

 Types of Banquet Chairs

 Because these chairs were only designed to be used for occasional, short-term seating, one of the more crucial aspects of their design became its ease of storage.
-To that end, two different solutions were developed, and these become our two broad types:
+To that end, two different solutions were developed, and these become our two broad types of banquet chairs:

 Of course, within those two major types of banquet chairs, you will notice subtle variations.
 For instance, in the realm of stackable chairs, you can find these: